Department of English - Experiential Learning

 As a TA in the English Department at Southeast Missouri State University, you will:

-• Gain teaching experience as instructor of record of your own composition course in each of the fall and spring semesters for up to two years while in the program (these will be mostly First-Year English Composition courses, but TESOL students may teach in the Intensive English Program)
+- Gain teaching experience as an instructor of record of your composition course in each of the fall and spring semesters for up to two years while in the program (these will be mostly First-Year English Composition courses, but TESOL students may teach in the Intensive English Program)

-• Gain professional experience working in Southeast’s Center for Faulkner Studies or Southeast Missouri State University Press (these positions are limited and not guaranteed to all TAs)
+- Gain professional experience working in Southeast’s Center for Faulkner Studies (these positions are limited and not guaranteed to all TAs)

 For the application, you will need:

-• A cover letter discussing your interest in being a TA, how an assistantship would benefit your career goals and interests in English Studies or TESOL, and any teaching experience you might have.
+- A cover letter discussing your interest in being a TA, how an assistantship would benefit your career goals and interests in English Studies or TESOL and any teaching experience you might have.
 Please also address your experiences studying, living, and working in different situations and contexts.
-You are welcome to include details about any teaching-relevant activities or groups you’ve been involved with, as well as your particular strengths with regards to academic work, writing, and teaching.
-Finally, include a discussion of your willingness and abilities to teach using and work with technology.
-Even if you haven’t taught, consider you experiences with technology such as learning management systems (Canvas, Black Board, etc...), or other services such as Google Docs and WhatsApp.
+You are welcome to include details about any teaching-relevant activities or groups you’ve been involved with, as well as your particular strengths concerning academic work, writing, and teaching.
+Finally, include a discussion of your willingness and abilities to teach using and working with technology.
+Even if you haven’t taught, consider your experiences with technology such as learning management systems (Canvas, Black Board, etc...), or other services such as Google Docs and WhatsApp.

 For full consideration, all application materials should be received by April 20.